 A Guide to Spotting and Treating Eye Infections

-Here at Vision Source Castle Hills in San Antonio, we often see patients with eye infections.
+Here at Vision Source Castle Hills in northern San Antonio, we often see patients with eye infections.
 Although very common, these infections could potentially have very serious effects, including vision loss.
 Here are a few of the most common infections, including some warning signs.

 Infections of the Eye

 Infections in the eye may be bacterial, viral, or fungal.
 Eye injuries can often lead to infections by allowing bacteria, viruses, or fungi to enter the eye.
 Although each type of infection is treated differently, most will result in some common signs such as:

 These symptoms can range from mild to severe, but should always be taken seriously.
 Protect your vision by scheduling an appointment in our office as soon as you notice any signs of an eye infection.

 Some of the most common eye infections experienced by our patients include: